-SSA requires EIEPs to develop and implement policies and procedures to respond to data breaches or PII loses.
-You must explain how your policies and procedures conform to SSA's requirements.
+FISMA, NIST Guidelines, and Federal Law require the EIEP to develop and implement policies and procedures to respond to potential data breaches or PII loses.
+EIEPs must articulate, in writing, how the policies and procedures conform to SSA's requirements.
 The procedures must include the following information:

-If the EIEP experiences or suspects a breach or loss of PII or a security incident, which includes SSA-provided information, they must notify the State official responsible for Systems Security designated in the agreement.
-That State official or delegate must then notify the SSA Regional Office Contact and the SSA Systems Security Contact identified in the agreement.
+If your agency experiences or suspects a breach or loss of PII or a security incident, which includes SSA-provided information, they must notify the State official responsible for Systems Security designated in the agreement.
+That State official or delegate must then notify the SSA Regional Office Contact or the SSA Systems Security Contact identified in the agreement.
 If, for any reason, the responsible State official or delegate is unable to notify the SSA Regional Office or the SSA Systems Security Contact within one hour, the responsible State Agency official or delegate must report the incident by contacting SSA's National Network Service Center (NNSC) toll free at 877-697-4889 (select "Security and PII Reporting" from the options list).
-The EIEP will provide updates as they become available to the SSA contact, as appropriate.
+The EIEP will provide updates as they become available to SSA contact, as appropriate.
 Refer to the worksheet provided in the agreement to facilitate gathering and organizing information about an incident.